 Scouted by Trevor Haley, Alvarez was picked second in the 2008 amateur draft, following Tim Beckham.
 Negotiations between the Pittsburgh Pirates and Scott Boras, Alvarez's adviser, went down to the final minute and then some.
 At 11:59 PM on August 15, the two sides came to a verbal agreement for a $6 million bonus plus the rest of Alvarez's tuition at college.
 When Alvarez did not show up in Pittsburgh for a physical or to sign his contract after a week and a half had gone by, Pittsburgh expressed frustration with Boras.
 On August 27, Alvarez was placed on the Restricted List by Major League Baseball for refusing to sign a contract he had agreed to.
 The Major League Baseball Players Association filed a grievance on Alvarez's behalf and the conflict went to arbitrator.
 Before a decision was made, the Pirates came to terms with Alvarez and the MLBPA dropped its grievance.
 Pedro signed a major league contract on September 24 for 4 years and $6,355,000.

 Alvarez initially reported to the Pirates out of shape, a rare situation given the stories about his work ethic.
 He was in good condition by the start of Grapefruit League play, though, and did well in spring training.
 He began his professional career with the high-A Lynchburg Hillcats, debuting on April 9 against the Potomac Cannons and going 3 for 4 with a double and a home run.
-He was 0 for his next 18, though.
 Alvarez hit .247/.342/.486 in 66 games for Lynchburg, with 14 home runs, 55 RBI, 37 walks and 70 strikeouts.
 He was second in the 2009 Carolina League in homers (behind Cody Johnson), led in RBI (3 ahead of Lonnie Chisenhall) and was third in walks (10 behind leader Cord Phelps).
 He was then promoted to the Altoona Curve.
 With Altoona, he started slowly again but finished with a blast, ending with a batting line of .333/.419/.590 in 60 games.
 For the year, he hit 27 homers and 32 doubles, drove in 95, drew 71 walks and had hit .288/.378/.535.
 He fielded .920 overall at the hot corner.
 Most impressive was his impact on his teams - Lynchburg was 45-24 with him, 28-43 without him and Altoona was 34-26 with him, 28-54 without.

 Alvarez then played third base for Team USA when they won the 2009 Baseball World Cup.
 He hit .240/.316/.560 in the event with five homers and 12 RBI.
 Only Justin Smoak hit more homers for the USA.
 He was 0 for 4 with two strikeouts in the Gold Medal game win over Cuba (the decision went to fellow Pirate farmhand Brad Lincoln).
 Pedro did make history on September 17 when he launched three long balls versus Taiwan to tie Antonio Muñoz, Luis Casanova, Sharnol Adriana and Jesús Cota for the Baseball World Cup record for home runs in a game.
 Alvarez failed to make the All-Tournament Team; the third baseman picked was Canada's Shawn Bowman, who had a similar OPS.

 Pedro made his Major League debut on June 16th, 2010.
 He started his career going 0 for 11, getting his first hit in his 4th game, a ground rule double.
 He became the first Pirate rookie ever to hit two or more homers in consecutive games on July 20 and July 21, including a grand slam.
 Alvarez became the first Buc of any kind to perform the feat since Jason Thompson back in the 1980s.
 He continued to make news in August.
 On August 7, he hit a 10th-inning, 3-run, 2-out walk-off home run off Huston Street for a 8-7 win over the Rockies.
-He also recorded a streak of seven straight games with a RBI, the longest run by a Pirate rookie since Frank Colman in the 1940s.
+He also recorded a streak of seven straight games with an RBI, the longest run by a Pirate rookie since Frank Colman in the 1940s.
 He finished the year with a .256/.326/.461 batting line for a 116 OPS+; his 16 homers were the most ever by a Pirates rookie third baseman.
 His 17 errors tied Ryan Zimmerman and Casey McGehee for third-most among third basemen in the 2010 NL.